Analysis | Republicans were ready to accept election results a lot faster in 2016

-Now four years later, McConnell isn’t ready to move on so quickly after a winner has been announced.
+Four years later, McConnell isn’t ready to move on so quickly after a winner has been announced.

 McConnell is one of several congressional Republicans who have flipped their position on when and how to accept the results of a presidential election.
 The Fix has compiled examples in the video above.

-Following the 2016 election, then-House Majority Leader Kevin McCarthy (R-Calif.), Sen. Lindsey O. Graham (R-S.C.) and Sen. Rand Paul (R-Ky.) all dismissed President Trump’s baseless claim that he lost the popular vote to Hillary Clinton because millions of people voted illegally.
+After the 2016 election, then-House Majority Leader Kevin McCarthy (R-Calif.), Sen. Lindsey O. Graham (R-S.C.) and Sen. Rand Paul (R-Ky.) all dismissed Trump’s baseless claim that he lost the popular vote to Hillary Clinton because millions of people voted illegally.
 Each has since supported lawsuits from the Trump campaign to investigate similarly baseless allegations of widespread voter fraud in the 2020 election.

 “I trust this election and the results,” McCarthy said on Nov.
 29, 2016.
 “I don’t like the idea of the recount [in Wisconsin] or other.
 I think the election is over.”